Tom-Achache/Microbiome_Temporal_Analysis/README.md

-# Microbiome Temporal Analysis - Impact of gut microbiota on peripheral immune cell dynamics
+# Microbiome Temporal Analysis - Impact of the gut microbiota on peripheral immune cell dynamics

 ## Overview